Youth Development Specialist

 Nice to have

-• Experience applying data or learning analytics to accelerate student outcomes (e.g., app dashboards, progress reports)
+• Experience applying data or learning analytics to accelerate student outcomes (e.g., app dashboards, progress tracking tools)

-• Direct experience with reward systems such as points, currency, badges, or leaderboards in a youth environment
+• Hands-on experience with incentive mechanisms such as points, currency, badges, or leaderboards in youth programs

 Meet a successful candidate